How to Make Easy Beef Enchiladas

 Looking for something simple that you can make with a handful of pantry staples?
 This recipe for easy beef enchiladas is it.
 It’s packed full of flavor and is perfect for an easy dinner to feed the whole family.
 Here’s how to make this decadent dinner.

-Ingredients for Easy Beef Enchiladas
+What Ingredients Are in Easy Beef Enchiladas?

 While you could certainly make all of the ingredients from scratch, we use packaged Spanish rice and an envelope of taco seasoning as a shortcut.